Liz Winders, Director of Communications

 The planned Christmas Eve service could go on with its nativity intact.

 “We had an FM transmitter, and I had bought battery tea light candles,” said Harrison.
-“We had about nine cars and 15 people socially distanced in the church yard near the nativity.
+“We had about nine cars and 15 people socially distanced in the churchyard near the nativity.
 I had Jefferson say a few words, and I gave a short message.
 It was perfect.”

 “I think it was a Christmas miracle,” said Harrison.
 “It’s just the church’s determination to get it taken care of that night to get it put back together.
-The connection was made of Jesus picking up our broken pieces, and I think it gave our church a little spark of hope.
+The connection was made by Jesus picking up our broken pieces, and I think it gave our church a little spark of hope.
 Not that we don’t have hope, it’s just been such a crappy year, and I think it’s something that God used to say, ‘I’m still here.’”